GenomicsAotearoa/Reproducible_Bioinformatics/2.Tutorial/README.md

 - Use containers to trim and assemble some Nanopore reads from Chromosome 17 of the diatom *Thalassiosira pseudonana*
 - Data and steps are from [Tim Kahlke's](https://www.uts.edu.au/staff/tim.kahlke) great [Introduction to Long-Read Data Analysis](https://timkahlke.github.io/LongRead_tutorials/).
-- No software needed other than `singularity`!
+- No software needed other than `singularity`

 ### Setup